Towards Supporting QIR: Steps for Adopting the Quantum Intermediate Representation: Introduction

-In this overview article, we aim to shine a light on the challenges and opportunities that come with adopting QIR in the quantum computing software ecosystem.
+In this article, we aim to shine a light on the challenges and opportunities that come with adopting QIR in the quantum computing software ecosystem.
 This should help readers to develop a better understanding of the various options to support QIR in their software tools.
+In particular, we detail the steps that are necessary to turn an existing quantum circuit simulator into a QIR runtime.
+In this regard, we show how to implement the LLVM IR interface defined by QIR for a simulator that is written in C++.
+Meanwhile, we elaborate on the different resource management strategies supported by QIR and how to deal with them in a classical runtime for quantum computing.
+The complete code is publicly available in open-source as part of the \emph{Munich Quantum Toolkit}~(MQT,~\cite{willeMQTHandbookSummary2024}) under \url{https://github.com/munich-quantum-toolkit/core}.